MicrosoftDocs/sql-docs-archive-pr/docs-archive-a/2014/database-engine/configure-windows/view-or-change-the-default-locations-for-data-and-log-files.md

 ---
+description: "View or Change the Default Locations for Data and Log Files (SQL Server Management Studio)"
 title: "View or Change the Default Locations for Data and Log Files (SQL Server Management Studio) | Microsoft Docs" ms.custom: "" ms.date: "06/13/2017"